 Depending on the purpose of collection, your personal information may be disclosed to:

 (a) the Commonwealth Government in accordance with the requirements of our funding agreements;

-(b) external service providers (on a confidential basis and in circumstances where those service providers may only use your information for the purpose of ARDC’s activities), including institutions which we collaborate with or subcontract to in order to deliver our services to you and specialist advisers that ARDC have engaged to provide us with legal, accounting, administrative, financial, insurance, research, marketing or other services; and
+(b) external service providers (on a confidential basis and in circumstances where those service providers may only use your information for the purpose of the ARDC’s activities), including institutions which we collaborate with or subcontract to in order to deliver our services to you and specialist advisers that the ARDC have engaged to provide us with legal, accounting, administrative, financial, insurance, research, marketing or other services; and